davidfg4/pebble-ponies/README.md

 =============

 This Pebble app is a simple watchface which displays the time, date, and a random pony each minute.
 This is a SDK 3.0 watchface.
-It has been designed for the Pebble Time although it might work on an original Pebble.
+It has been designed for the Pebble Time and works the best on that platform.
+This watch does work on the original black and white Pebble, although it is limted to 30 images due to space constraints.
+Also it looks terrible.

 Install
 -------